caiosba/master-project/README.md

 * For the listener, open the port: sudo iptables -I INPUT -p udp --dport 6001 -j ACCEPT
 * Run each component
 * Run the listener

+Check the README under src/kinfu for more information.